billp72/netcreative/content/posts/2020-07-25--hybrid-development/index.md

 **Advantages of going native**

-Native apps tend to be more predictable in terms of the user experience and are more performant when the app consumes lots of data.
-For some types of applications (like games for instance) and for some companies, there's no substitute for native performance and user experience.
+Native apps tend to be more predictable in terms of UI and UX (user experience) and are more performant, especially when computation is intense.
+For some types of applications (like games) and for some companies, there's no substitute for native performance and user experience.

 **Advantages of hybrid development**